JoranSt/Fail-Safe-Arduino/README.md

 - I should keep modular thinking in mind even when learning new things.
 I usually fall back to deepnesting when im learning.
 - I should synchronize the reading and the displaying of data
 - I should be less reliant on AI.
 I have used it for the structure but also for debugging.
 I should learn to debug myself.
+- I found an issue with the blinking, the red blinking is slower than the green.
+I think it might have to do with the writing to the pins because the entire program runs slower when the red blinks.
+I have changed the red and green pin around to test and the issue transfered to green.
+I have not solved this.

 ## Future improvements
 - Adding a relay that detects when the system freezes and shuts down the actuator.
 (I dont have the hardware for it)